List of Programs

 Soundbath (Homewood)

-Every Thursday of each month from 12 p.m. to 1 p.m.
+First & Third Thursday of each month from 12 p.m. to 1 p.m.

 This program involves a sound meditation in which you bathe your body in the healing vibrations of various ancient instruments, and raise your consciousness to create a space of peace and well-being, harmony and balance.
 Please bring a pillow, and blanket and wear loose clothing.
 Registration is required.
 For more information please call 708-798-9171.